 In 2012-13 he returned to English National Opera singing the role of Curio in Handel’s Julius Caesar conducted by Christian Curnyn.
 He could also be heard in London as soloist in the Fauré Requiem with the Orchestra and Chorus of the Royal Opera House Covent Garden under Barry Wordsworth in performance by the Royal Ballet.
 Concert performances included Christ in the St Matthew Passion in Bielefeld, Germany, and with the London Handel Festival; the oratorio Joseph and his Brethren with the Händel-Festspiele in Göttingen under Laurence Cummings; as well as Bach’s Cantate Nr.
 9 with the Orchestra of the Age of Enlightenment and numerous other concerts.

-George Humphreys was born in Oxford and studied at St. John’s College, Cambridge and the Royal Academy of Music, where he was recently appointed an Associate.
+George Humphreys was born in Oxford and studied at St. John’s College, Cambridge and the Royal Academy of Music.

 M: +49 (0)171 212 6728

 I suspect that George Humphreys’s excellent Pish-tush – an Ostrich-like cleric with very wandering hands – is a tad more bisexual than the same character in 1986.